BlenderVR/manual/manual/architecture/master-slaves.rst

 Master and Slaves
 =================

-Communications inside Blender-VR are organized through a master/slaves structure.
+Communications inside BlenderVR are organized through a master/slaves structure.

 Although inside `virtual environment <run-modes.html>`_, all nodes are equivalent, one node is the master.